Finding Relief: Window Tint Exemption for Porphyria

 Questions Your Doctor May Ask About Porphyria

-How does sunlight exposure affect you? - To understand your specific sensitivity.
+How does sunlight affect your skin?

 Frequently Asked Questions